tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

    ![Step 6](Images/lex-step6.png)

-* **Step 7:** In this step, you should give a name to the intent, explain to students that usually intents are named as actions to be performed by the bot, type `ShareBill`, and click on the _Add_ button to continue.
+* **Step 7:** In this step, you should give a name to the intent.
+Explain to students that usually intents are named as actions to be performed by the bot, type `ShareBill`, and click on the _Add_ button to continue.

   ![Step 7](Images/lex-step7.png)